Wok: Non-stick

 Steel woks coated with non-stick coatings such as PFA and Teflon, a development originated in Western countries, are now popular in Asia as well.
 These woks cannot be used with metal utensils, and foods cooked in non-stick woks tend to retain juices instead of browning in the pan.
 As they necessarily lack the carbonizing or seasoning of the classic steel or iron wok, non-stick woks do not impart the distinctive taste or sensation of wok hei.
 The newest nonstick coatings will withstand temperatures of up to 260 °C, sufficient for stir-frying.
 Woks are also now being introduced with clad or five-layer construction, which sandwich a thick layer of aluminum or copper between two sheets of stainless steel.
 Clad woks can cost five to ten times the price of a traditional carbon steel or cast-iron wok, yet cook no better; for this reason they are not used in most professional restaurant kitchens.
 Clad woks are also slower to heat than traditional woks and not nearly as efficient for stir-frying.

 Aluminium

 Woks can also be made from aluminium.
-Although an excellent conductor of heat, it has somewhat inferior thermal capacity as cast iron or carbon steel, it loses heat to convection much faster than carbon steel, and it may be constructed much thinner than cast iron.
+Although an excellent conductor of heat, it has somewhat inferior thermal capacity to cast iron or carbon steel, it loses heat to convection much faster than carbon steel, and it may be constructed much thinner than cast iron.
 Although anodized aluminium alloys can stand up to constant use, plain aluminium woks are too soft and damage easily.
 Aluminium is mostly used for wok lids.